nishuileabhain/poker/readme.md

 -   ### User stories

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        1. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        1. As a First Time Visitor, I want to easily understand the poker rules from the shown examples
+        1. As a First Time Visitor, I want to easily understand the feedback given in the quiz
+        1. As a First Time Visitor, I want to be made aware of free online options for playing poker as a beginner player

     -   #### Returning Visitor Goals
+        1. As a Returning Visitor, I want to quickly find the rules to refresh my knowledge

-        1. As a Returning Visitor, I want to find information about coding challenges.
+        1. As a Returning Visitor, I want to quickly find the quiz to test my knowledge
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        1. As a Returning Visitor, I want to find the best way to get in contact with the website owner.
-        3. As a Returning Visitor, I want to find community links.
+        1. As a Returning Visitor, I want to find useful external links.

-    -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 -   ### Design
     -   #### Colour Scheme
         -   The main colours used are black, white and red, taking inspiration from a traditional deck of playing cards.
 Other colours typical of publishing in the victorian era are used throughout the site, such as navy and wine.
 The backgrounds of the cards are an off-white of cream colour to resemble paper playing cards.
     -   #### Typography
-        -   The Alice font is the main font used throughout the whole website /////with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.////
+        -   The Alice font is the main font used throughout the whole website with Garamond or failing that any Serif font as the fallback in case of any issue importing the font to the site.
 The fonts were chosen in keeping with a Victorian era aesthetic to match with the theme of Alice in Wonderland, written by Lewis Carroll in 1865.
     -   #### Imagery
         -   Original illustrations from the novel by John Tenniel are used throughout.
 The fact that it is inspired by a children's book with a female protagonist is intended to create a humourous and friendly quality, in contrast with the machismo often associated with card games.
         -   For the deck of cards a traditional Victorian style deck was used, to match the theme